 Food sneaking, overeating, and binging all occur in response to restriction, deprivation, and feelings of guilt/shame.
-You plan to have “just one”, but then somehow find yourself having already eaten way too much of a certain food.
-This is what we call the “last supper effect” or “what the heck” eating and is something we want to learn not to engage in, which happens through permission and adequate food.
+You plan to have “just one”.
+But then somehow find yourself having already eaten way too much of a certain food.
+This is what we call the “last supper effect” or “what the heck” eating.
+It is something we want to learn not to engage in, which happens through permission and adequate food.

 I’ve worked with a lot of high-level and elite gymnasts who struggle with food.
 They’ve been told they must “eat clean” to stay lean, which is not physiologically true and often leads to underfueling and an unhealthy relationship with food.
-In addition, many of their foods struggles are often a result of the home food environment which has been restricted from an early age in effort to “keep them healthy”.
-The real “elephant I the room” here is the parental fears about their gymnast gaining weight and her body not being “good enough” for gymnastics.
+In addition, many of their foods struggles are often a result of the home food environment.
+They have been restricted from an early age in an effort to “keep them healthy”.
+The real “elephant in the room” here is the parental fear about their gymnast gaining weight and her body not being “good enough” for gymnastics.
 The reality is that teen gymnasts will continue to grow and gain weight as this is a necessary aspect of physiological development and is crucial to longevity in the sport.

 Many people believe that carbohydrates and sugar are inherently “fattening”, which is not physiologically true.
-So, a lot of parents over-restrict their gymnast’s diet in effort to keep them “slim”, which only backfires and can lead to more weight gain than biologically normal.
+So, a lot of parents over-restrict their gymnast’s diet in an effort to keep them “slim”.
+Which only backfires and can lead to more weight gain than biologically normal.

 Their parents think they are helping them by restricting sugar, “junk food”, etc, but it only leads to more wanting and often food sneaking.

-If this is going on with your gymnast, there is nothing “wrong” with her; she’s just over-restricted and the only way to fix this issue is to give unconditional permission for all foods and make sure she’s getting enough to eat so that she’s not hungry.
+If this is going on with your gymnast, there is nothing “wrong” with her; she’s just over-restricted.
+The only way to fix this issue is to give unconditional permission for all foods and make sure she’s getting enough to eat so that she’s not hungry.

 Unfortunately, many parents decide that their child just “doesn’t like” certain foods and doesn’t serve them again.
 Exposure is the key to providing an environment where a child can learn to like new foods.